-Even before the U.S. Supreme Court's decision that legalized same-sex marriage nation-wide, New York allowed same-sex marriage, so same-sex couples can leave assets to each other free of New York estate tax.
+Even before the U.S. Supreme Court's decision that legalized same-sex marriage nation-wide, New York allowed same-sex marriage -- so same-sex couples could leave assets to each other free of New York estate tax.
 In fact, after the U.S. Supreme Court's 2013 decision requiring the IRS to treat legally married same-sex couples like other married couples, the state announced that it would extend, retroactively, the time during which same-sex couples received equal treatment.
 As a result, some surviving spouses could file for a refund of state estate tax paid.
 (See New York to Refund Estate Tax Paid by Surviving Same-Sex Spouses.)

 The New York Estate Tax Return Filing Requirement

 If you are a New York resident at your death, and you leave assets with a total estimated gross value that exceeds the exempt amount, your executor will have to file a New York estate tax return.
 The estate may not actually owe tax, because allowed deductions may reduce the value of the taxable estate below the exempt amount.
 But the estate tax return will still have to be filed.

 Your estate could also owe New York estate tax if you’re a nonresident but own real estate in New York property, or keep other valuable tangible property there.